pydanny/pydanny-event-notes/socalpiggies/20110616-python-at-aol.rst

 ======================================
-AOL at Python given on June 6, 2011
+June 6, 2011 - Python at AOL
 ======================================

 .. note:: Late because of traffic so missed part of the first talk.
-Some of the audience commentary was not as polite as it should be, and I'm guilty of a little of it. :P
+Some of the audience commentary was not as polite as it should be, and I'm guilty of a little of it.
+However, in conversing with other attendees and especially potential speakers, it was determined that as a group we need to be better at handling speakers.

 By Jathan (Security Engineer)